How to Deal With an Unfair Workplace

 You may want to remain at your job.
 If so, your attorney can discuss options for continuing with your current employment.
 However, if you want to leave because the unfair treatment is causing emotional distress, health problems, or mental anguish, you can explore your options for leaving your job too.

 Before making any decisions, make sure you understand your legal rights and options.
-An employment attorney is one of your best resources for dealing with unfair treatment at work.
+Our employment attorneys in San Diego are your best resources for dealing with unfair treatment at work.